Vito-Ethan/AES/README.md

 # Description
 A python implementation of the Advanced Encryption Standard (AES) and 5 of its modes.
-This project uses the pycryptodome library for the base implementation of AES.
+This project uses the pycryptodome library for the base implementation of AES and all other modes were implemented from scratch without the library.
 - The 5 modes built with this library include ECB, CBC, CFB, CTR and CFB.
 - There is a helper module under src/util.py which contains several custom made bitwise functions for padding inputs and manipulating byte objects for example.